enso-org/enso/README.md

 <img align="left" width="44px" src="https://raw.githubusercontent.com/enso-org/icons/master/blue/with-bg/it/startup-and-new-business/051-rocket.svg">
 <ul><ul>
     <b>Fast.
 Up to 80x faster than Python.</b><br/>
-    It can even run other languages faster than their official runtimes.
-Enso-R is 36x faster than GNU-R.
+    It can even run other languages faster than their official runtimes. <a href="https://github.com/oracle/fastr">Enso-R (GraalVM - FastR)</a>
+    is 36x faster than GNU-R.
   <br/><a href="https://github.com/enso-org/benchmarks">See benchmarks →<a/>
 </ul></ul>